Local Pub Guide

 - Brewery Arts Centre (Vats Bar)

 Wood floored bar upstairs with unusual vats seating.
 The four regularly changing beers feature a mixture of both local and national brews.
 Food including pizzas and tapas are available in the bar and the adjacent Green Room (drinks can be taken through).
-A separate bar on the ground floor is only open for events in the Theatre.
+Coffee bar on ground floor open afternoons.

 - Carus Green Golf Club